Code-Kotliners-Inc/.github/profile/README.md

 # Code Kotliners Inc.
-Welcome to the official GitHub organization of Code Kotliners Inc., a collaborative initiative by students from VK and BMSTU (Bauman Moscow State Technical University).
+Welcome to the official GitHub organization of Code Kotliners Inc., a collaborative initiative by students from VK Education and BMSTU (Bauman Moscow State Technical University).
 We are passionate about coding, innovation, and building awesome projects using Kotlin and other modern technologies.

 ## 🚀 About Us